freebsd/freebsd-quarterly/2020q3/linuxulator.md

-There is increased involvement from other developers; this includes termios performance fixes, improved memfd support, implementing `CLOCK_MONOTONIC_RAW` required for Steam, madvise improvements, or new `compat.linux.use_emul_path` sysctl; support for kcov, neccessary for syzcaller, and fixes to problems found with syzcaller related to futex locking.
+There is increased involvement from other developers; this includes termios performance fixes, improved memfd support, implementing `CLOCK_MONOTONIC_RAW` required for Steam, madvise improvements, new `compat.linux.use_emul_path` sysctl.
 There is also ongoing work on tracking down the causes of failures related to Steam and WebKit, with fixes being first implemented in [linuxulator-steam-utils](https://github.com/shkhln/linuxulator-steam-utils/wiki/Compatibility).